Interlisp/Interlisp.github.io/content/en/docs/Using.md

 ## Macros

+Interlisp supports macros (including macros defined with CL:DEFMACRO).
-Interlisp supports macros but unlike Common Lisp, Interlisp symbols may simultaneously have a function definition and a macro definition.
+In addition, Interlisp supports a kind of "compiler-macro" by setting a MACRO property; a symbol may simultaneously have a function definition and a MACRO property.
 If a symbol has both a function definition and a macro definition, the function definition is used by the interpreter and the macro is used by the compiler.
 This allows for extra error checking during